Michael Beint

-Michael E. Beint (born 17 August 1925) is an English retired actor.
+Michael Edward Beint (17 August 1925 – 23 April 2026) was an English actor.

 Career

-He began his stage career in amateur circles then performed in rep for four years.
+Beint began his stage career in amateur circles, then performed in repertory for four years.
 On the West End he performed in such plays as "You Prove It" by Colin Morris and "Rule of Three", a triple bill of plays by Agatha Christie.
 Beint was the first professional actor to play Sir Thomas More in the play of the same name at London Theatre Centre for the Advance Players Association, directed by John Neville.
 The actor subsequently connected with the National Theatre, with whom he worked for a long time.
-One performance here was acting as understudy to Paul Scofield in Peter Shaffer's play Amadeus (and subsequently developing an interest in Mozart.)
+One performance here was acting as understudy to Paul Scofield in Peter Shaffer's play Amadeus (and subsequently developing an interest in Mozart).

-Beint's early screen appearances were uncredited, his first credited screen roles came on television in the second half of 1950s.
+Beint's early screen appearances were uncredited, his first credited screen roles came on television in the second half of the 1950s.
 He appeared in some notable television productions such as Adam Adamant Lives!, Coronation Street, Benny Hill, and Poirot.
 On the big screen, his film credits include Night of the Prowler (1962), The Hi-Jackers (1963) and Elizabeth (1998).
 Beint's last screen credit was in the medical drama series Casualty in 2010.

-Personal life
+Personal life and death

-Michael Beint has been married to Doreen Williams since 1948.
-They have five children.
+Michael Edward Beint was born in Swindon, Wiltshire, England on 17 August 1925.
+He was married to Doreen Williams from 1948 until her death in 2025.
+They had five children.
 All their children went into show business in some way.

-He is the grandfather of actor Lyndon Ogbourne.
+Beint died at Great Western Hospital in Swindon, on 23 April 2026, aged 100.
+He was the grandfather of actor Lyndon Ogbourne.